Rates, discounts and monetary transactions

 Living will.

-Living power of attorney granted to one or more trusted persons to take care of all matters relating to financial affairs, personal matters and medical care in the event of incapacity to act or make decisions as a result of an accident or illness of the principal.
+Power of attorney during life to one (or more) trusted person(s) to do everything concerning financial matters, personal matters and medical care in the event of legal incapacity as a result of an accident or illness of the principal.

-Don't wait too long to make a living will; before you know it, it's too late and you'll be entering into a guardianship arrangement with all the attendant problems.
+Do not wait too long to make a living will; before you know it, you are too late and you enter the administration arrangement with all the misery that entails.

 Testator